aeternity/aeternity/docs/hacking.md

       up a supervisor and a worker process which acts as a proxy that links itself to the already running `app_ctrl_server` process, so that the application crashes if the server process crashes.
+  - Logging is done via the Lager app.
+A handler `aeu_lager_logger_handler` for the standard OTP logger is also set up in the `sys.config`, which forwards standard log messages to Lager.
+    - The `aeutils.app.src` file configures a hook for the `setup` app, making it call `aeu_logging_env:adjust_log_levels()` when `setup` starts.
+(Note that `aeutils` configuration must thus be loaded before `setup` runs, which it will be when running from a boot script.)
+This will also call `aeu_logging_env:expand_lager_log_root()` to ensure that `lager` has its `log_root` configuration set, using `setup:log_dir()` as the default.
+Furthermore it rewrites the log root setting to be an absolute path, to ensure that the logging is not affected by changes to the current working directory of the Erlang VM during execution.
+    - As soon as lager starts, it will create the log directory and all log files using its current configuration.
+    - Since `setup` and `lager` don't know about each other's existence, their `.app` files do not specify any dependency between them.
+Their relative order in the `relx` specification thus decides their actual order in the boot script.
 - Main applications (in reverse start order), most under the main repo (`github.com/aeternity/aeternity.git`) under the `apps` directory; the rest will be found under `_build/default/lib`: